Christine Ullstrup, LCSW, CSAC, ICS

 People get healthier with caring, compassionate treatment, and that’s what we do here.
 We’re going to take care of you and your loved ones.
 We are here to support you and your family through the recovery process.

 Cathy Perkins, MD

 Sarah graduated with a Bachelor’s Degree in Psychology from UW-Steven’s Point and a Master’s Degree in Community Counseling from Marquette.
-Sarah has been part of the Meta House Counseling Team since 2008, including a one-year internship.
+Sarah has been part of our therapy team since 2008, including a one-year internship.

 Sarah values the sense of community felt by staff and clients.
 “The women share their moments with each other—they care about each other and want to share.
 Our clients like to come back and visit even after they’ve completed treatment.”

 We understand how addiction impacts women in a unique way—it impacts everything in a woman’s life.
 We offer holistic treatment to meet their specific needs.

 Amber Hibben first entered the social work field in 2007 after earning her Bachelors degree.
 She shortly thereafter earned her Masters of Social Work from the University of Wisconsin- Milwaukee.
 She joined the Meta House team in 2013 and the Shorewood House team in 2015.
 Amber currently serves as Lead AODA Therapist at both Meta House’s Outpatient Program and Shorewood House.

 Amber is passionate about learning new therapy techniques and possesses credentials in Motivational Interviewing (2015), Comprehensive Resource Model (2016) and Dialectical Behavioral Therapy (DBT) (2016) in addition to her Marriage and Family Therapy Certificate (2009), Substance Abuse Counselor license (2011) and Clinical Social Worker license (2015).